TorchLean

 5. re-import it into Lean and check the names and shapes again.

 The relevant APIs are PyTorch export, PyTorch import, and the round-trip examples.
-This is not a universal importer for arbitrary Python modules, and it is not meant to be.
 A narrow contract is easier to audit and easier to connect to verification.

 PyTorch users normally rely on the behavior of the selected backend: CPU kernels, CUDA kernels, vendor libraries, compiler fusions, and device-specific floating-point choices.
 That is appropriate for practical ML engineering, but it leaves a verification question: which numeric semantics did the claim use?